ZoneMinder/zoneminder/README.txt

   should now be available via zms.

-o    FEATURE - When viewing a single frame of an event you can select  a `stats' link to view the statistics that apply  to that frame, if you have the RECORD_EVENT_STATS option switched on.
+o    FEATURE - When viewing a single frame of an event you can select  a 'stats' link to view the statistics that apply  to that frame, if you have the RECORD_EVENT_STATS option switched on.
 This can be used to help configure your zones for optimal motion  detection.
 Previously only pixel count  values  were